Diffusion asymmetry of repulsive skyrmions in structured environment

-Brownian dynamics of chiral matter in chiral environment may give rise to emergent phenomena that could not be observed in achiral environment.
-Here, we report the asymmetric diffusion of chiral skyrmions in two chambers separated by a chiral gate.
-The topology-determined Brownian gyromotion of skyrmions could lead to effective interactions between skyrmions and chamber walls with a sense of clockwise or counter-clockwise rotation.
-By fabricating a chiral gate separating two chambers, skyrmions could demonstrate asymmetric diffusion through the gate to approach a nonequilibrium state before reaching the thermal equilibrium.
-We focus on the asymmetric diffusion of skyrmions that depends on the gate chirality and opening width.
-Although the simulated diffusion of skyrmions is affected by the skyrmion density, which varies with time due to the diffusion and annihilation, the simulated outcomes are generally in line with simple theories assuming time-independent diffusion rates.
-Our results uncover asymmetric diffusive behaviors of chiral skyrmions interacting with chiral nanostructures, which will appeal to the wide audience interested in hard condensed matter systems, magnetism, active matter, and statistical physics.
+\emph{The diffusion of matter in structured environments can give rise to emergent phenomena that do not occur in unstructured environments.
+Here, we report the asymmetric diffusion of magnetic skyrmions in structured chambers, where repulsive skyrmion-skyrmion and skyrmion-environment interactions play vital roles in their diffusive behavior.
+By fabricating an off-center asymmetric gate separating two chambers, skyrmions could demonstrate asymmetric diffusion through the gate, which depends on the gate symmetry, the gate opening width, and the skyrmion density.
+Although the diffusion is affected by the skyrmion density, the simulation outcomes are generally in line with rate equation solutions assuming time-independent diffusion rates.
+Diffusive skyrmions within the chamber can transiently form bonds through repulsive skyrmion-skyrmion interactions, leading to emergent rotational dynamics that is unique to interacting skyrmion systems.
+Our results uncover asymmetric diffusive behavior of skyrmions, offering insights that will appeal to the wide audience interested in magnetism, active matter, and statistical physics.}